openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

    denormalized number

 |LANG| uses '*round toward zero*' to convert a floating-point value to an
-integer (see :ref:`Predefined Numeric Types Conversions`), which in this case acts as if the number is truncated, and the mantissa bits discarded.
+integer (see :ref:`Primitive Types Conversions`) that in this case acts as if the number is truncated, and the mantissa bits are discarded.
-The format’s value closest to, and no greater in magnitude than the infinitely precise result is chosen as the result of *rounding toward zero*.
+The result of *rounding toward zero* is the value of that format that is closest to an no greater in magnitude than the infinitely precise result.

 A floating-point operation with overflow produces a signed infinity.